-- Anyone who routinely, normally, or customarily lives in another country and isn’t considered a resident of Canada.
+- Anyone who routinely, normally, or customarily lives in another country and isn’t considered a resident of Canada

-- A person with no significant residential ties in Canada and has either lived outside the country throughout the tax year or has stayed in it for less than 183 days in a tax year.
+- A person with no significant residential ties in Canada and has either lived outside the country throughout the tax year or has stayed in it for less than 183 days in a tax year

-Before You Begin Your Search for Property
+Before You Begin Your Search For Property

 Top on the list of things you should do before commencing your search for the appropriate property in Toronto is to enlist the help of reputable professionals to guide you through the complicated and demanding elements of this process, ranging from taxation, financing, and insurance to home inspection, buying, and selling.

 Spare some time to identify a competent and experienced investment consultant.
-Besides sharing information and ideas that are helpful to your journey of acquiring property or owning land in Canada, most consultants are a ‘one-stop shop’ where you’ll get connected to a variety of professionals who will ensure your needs, expectations, and goals are met.
+Besides sharing information and ideas that are helpful to your journey of acquiring property or owning land in Canada, most consultants are a ‘one-stop shop’ where you’ll get connected with a variety of professionals who will ensure your needs, expectations, and goals are met.

 Be sure to ask them about their professional experience and knowledge in relation to your particular tax situation.

-And as you do that, here’s what you should know first.
-As a non-citizen of Canada, a permanent resident of the country, a foreign cooperation, or taxable trustee, any purchase you make of a residential property in the Greater Golden Horseshoe Region (GGH) is subject to a 15% foreign buyers tax, which they term as a Non-Resident Speculation Tax (NRST).
+And as you do that, here’s what you should know first: As a non-citizen of Canada, a permanent resident of the country, a foreign cooperation, or taxable trustee, any purchase you make of a residential property in the Greater Golden Horseshoe Region (GGH) is subject to a 15% foreign buyers tax, which they term as a Non-Resident Speculation Tax (NRST).

 However, there are exemptions and rebates as well.
 You can find out if you qualify for either by taking a look at the overview of the NRST.
 One such exception is if a Canadian citizen is involved in the purchase process.